RachelMinto/front_end/sushi_website/.gitignore/architecture_and_notes.md

   Make destroy functionality for cart view
   Add functionality for food_item view to go previous and next

-  Add pushState and history functionality
+  Add pushState and history functionality.
+Create backbone router.
   Make into single page app instead of individual pages